Cosmological inhomogeneities, primordial black holes, and a hypothesis on the death of the universe: Multi extremal black-hole systems

 The Majumdar-Papapetrou system contemplates an arbitrary distribution of extremal charged black holes.
 The charges $q_{i}=$ $r_{ig}/(2\sqrt{G})$ are adjusted to counterbalance the gravitational attractions by means of electrostatic repulsions.
 Referring to formula (\ref{chargedw}), the parenthesis becomes a perfect square in the case of a single black hole at $ H=0$.

 The system is described by the solution \cite{papapetrou}

-of the Einstein-Maxwell equations (\ref{EMeq}) without a cosmological constant, where, as above, $\Phi =\Phi (x,y,z)$ is a function with vanishing Laplacian\footnote{ A rotating generalization is also known.
-It is given by the Perj\'{e} s-Israel-Wilson metrics \cite{PIW}.}.
+of the Einstein-Maxwell equations (\ref{EMeq}) without a cosmological constant, where, as above, $\Phi =\Phi (x,y,z)$ is a function with vanishing Laplacian\footnote{ A rotating generalization is also known, given by the Perj\'{e} s-Israel-Wilson metrics \cite{PIW}.}.

 Following the strategy outlined so far, it is easy to generalize this system to a solution of (\ref{EMeq}) with a nonvanishing cosmological constant $ \Lambda $.
 It is sufficient to rescale $\mathrm{d}x$, $\mathrm{d}y$ and $ \mathrm{d}z$ by $a(t)$ and $\Phi $ by $a(t)^{-1}$, where the scaling factor $a(t)$ is the one of (\ref{at}), with $H=\sqrt{\Lambda /3}$.
 We obtain